flandreas/antares/_docs/quick-start.md

 ## Usage

 If your are new to Antares, you might want to check out the [First Steps](/user-manual/english/first-steps/first-steps) tutorial.
 Otherwise, go to [Releases](/docs/releases/releases/) to see what's new in the current release.

+## Bugs or missing features?

+If you find any bugs or are missing a feature, you are very welcome to open an issue in the issue tracker of the [GitHub project](https://github.com/flandreas/antares).